thigu/terraform-kubernetes-helm-gcp/README.md

 ## About the app

 This repository contains code to deploy an infrastructure using Kubernetes and Helm in GCP service.
 That code was developed by Thiago Leite <tfmleite (at) gmail (dot) com> as a test to a job position.
+The code was initial based on this project [https://github.com/Artemmkin/terraform-kubernetes](https://github.com/Artemmkin/terraform-kubernetes).

 The project uses Terraform and Helm tools to create a new infrastructure using Kubernetes in GCP service and deploy an application (Guestbook) using Redis.
 The Guestbook package created by author contains PHP Guestbook application published at [here](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/).
 The package has as dependency Redis package.
 Redis package is hosted on public repository.